Surprising Reasons Your Employees Aren’t Using Their Vacation Time

 Understanding Vacation Time

-A recent study by Project Time Off concludes that 40 percent of American workers left vacation time on the table last year.
+A recent study by the Pew Research Center concludes that 46 percent of American workers left vacation time on the table last year.
 Many European workers, particularly those in France, Scandinavia, and Germany, routinely take off six weeks of vacation time per year.
 Americans, on the other hand, leave an estimated 429 million vacation days on the table each year, according to Fortune.
 If you are a business owner or manager, this may be surprising to you.

 Workaholic Culture